 - Security Assessment: Regularly review security controls for effectiveness and suitability, plan actions around system correction for unsuitable controls, and continuously monitor these systems.

-- System and Communications Protection: Implement continuous monitoring and protections for data-in-transit over networks.
+- System and Communications Protection: Implement continuous monitoring and protection for data-in-transit over networks.

 - System and Information Integrity: Map, correct and prevent system flaws that can lead to unwanted or unintended data manipulation, data corruption or lack of auditability of data changes.